Aaron Judge Player Props: Yankees vs. Orioles

 Aaron Judge At The Plate

-- In 44.7% of his games this season, Judge has had at least one RBI.
-He's picked up more than one in 26.3% and driven in three or more of his team's runs in four contests.
+- In 46.2% of his games this season, Judge has driven in at least one run.
+In 10 of those games (25.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.